 - I need more traffic to my website.

 More sales leads, additional client enquiries, bigger social networks and more website traffic are not their desired outcomes.
-That’s because they’re not end results or ultimate marketing goals.
+That’s because they’re not end results.
 What they actually need, is more customers, higher profits, bigger contracts, higher revenues or more sales, etc.

 The challenge with searching for the wrong thing, is that it will lead you down the wrong path.
 You’ll ask the wrong questions, get the wrong answers and end up with the wrong outcomes.